List of Little Britain characters: Lou and Andy

 Lou Todd is Andy Pipkin's carer but is often taken advantage of by Andy in various ways, although deep down Andy loves Lou.
 These include Andy's demanding things then rejecting them when they are done for him (or when they are given to him), and Andy's ability to walk and perform complex physical activities while out of his wheelchair while Lou is not looking.

-Andy is often dismissive and unkind to other characters, and kills Lou's replacement by pushing her off a cliff when she becomes too strict for him.
+Andy is often dismissive and unkind to other characters, and kills Lou's replacement, Mrs Mead, by pushing her off a cliff when she becomes too strict for him.
 The pair are the longest serving members of the cast of characters having appeared in every episode except the TV pilot and the radio series.

 The names come from two characters in a Rock Profiles sketch, supposedly Lou Reed and Andy Warhol.